teilomillet/gollm/README.md

 ## Project Status

 `gollm` is actively maintained and under continuous development.
-With the recent refactoring in version 0.1.0, we've streamlined the codebase to make it simpler and more accessible for new contributors.
+With the recent refactoring, we've streamlined the codebase to make it simpler and more accessible for new contributors.
 We welcome contributions and feedback from the community.

 ## Philosophy

 `gollm` is built on a philosophy of pragmatic minimalism and forward-thinking simplicity:

-1. **Build what's necessary**: We add features and capabilities as they become needed, avoiding speculative development.
+1. **Build what's necessary**: We add features as they become needed, avoiding speculative development.

-2. **Simplicity first**: Every addition should be as simple and straightforward as possible while fulfilling its purpose.
+2. **Simplicity first**: Additions should be straightforward while fulfilling their purpose.

-3. **Future-compatible**: While we don't build for hypothetical future needs, we carefully consider how current changes might impact future development.
+3. **Future-compatible**: We consider how current changes might impact future development.

 4. **Readability counts**: Code should be clear and self-explanatory.
-If it's not, we improve it or document it thoroughly.

-5. **Modular design**: Each component should do one thing well, allowing for easy understanding, testing, and future modification.
+5. **Modular design**: Each component should do one thing well.

-This philosophy guides our development process and helps us maintain a lean, efficient, and adaptable codebase.
-We encourage all contributors to keep these principles in mind when proposing changes or new features.

 ## Contributing